-Total Payment Position Amount Remuneration Calculation Standard and Method Seong-min Executive KRW 716 Remuneration that is not included in the total remuneration amount: Retirement benefits Ha Director million \circ The total remuneration amount of KRW 716 million is the sum of earned income, other income and retirement income - Earned income: Consists of the pay of KRW 163 million (2015 salary.
+Total Payment Position Amount Remuneration Calculation Standard and Method Seong-min Executive KRW 716 ORemuneration that is not included in the total remuneration amount: Retirement benefits На Director million O The total remuneration amount of KRW 716 million is the sum of earned income, other income and retirement income - Earned income: Consists of the pay of KRW 163 million (2015 salary.
 Determined according to the Position Grade that reflects the value of the work within the range of director remuneration limits.
 One-twelfth of the total amount of annual pay was paid equally each month and the KRW 163 million is the calculated working amount that reflects the tenure as director), incentive pay of KRW 553 million (the management incentive for the 2014 performance was paid at the start of 2015 and consists of the target incentive and profit sharing.
-The payment of the director's $performance-based compensation of 0\sim 200\% of the annual salary is determined by a comprehensive evaluation of measurable indices such as a comprehensive evaluation of the comprehensive eva$ $financial\ performances\ including\ revenue\ and\ operating\ profit\ and\ the\ non-measurable\ indices\ such\ as\ leadership,\ achievement\ of\ strategic$ goals, expertise, and contribution to the company's management performance.
-With an operating revenue of KRW 17.16 trillion in 2014 and operating profit of KRW 1.825 trillion [consolidated basis], the results were achieved from the measurable indices perspective, and despite the over heated market, through the strengthening of core competitiveness, Market Leadership was solidified [No. 1 in NCSI for 17 consecutive years, world's first commercialization of L2, etc.] and considering that long-term sustainability was strengthened by providing the basis for the contraction of th creating results in growth businesses such as strengthening the Solution, ICTV and Healthcare business foundations, the performance-based pay of KRW 553 million was paid.) - No remarks regarding other income and retirement income Dong-Seob Executive KRW 527 million \circ Remuneration that is not included in the total remuneration amount: Retirement benefits Jee Director \circ The total remuneration amount of KRW 527 million is the sum of earned income, other income and retirement income - Earned income: Consists of the pay of KRW 82 million (2015 salary.
+The payment of the director's performance-based compensation of o~200% of the annual salary is determined by a comprehensive evaluation of measurable indices such as financial performances including revenue and operating profit and the non-measurable indices such as leadership, achievement of strategic goals, expertise, and contribution to the company's management performance.
+With an operating revenue of KRW 17.16 trillion in 2014 and operating profit of KRW 1.825 trillion [consolidated basis], the results were achieved from the measurable indices perspective, and despite the overheated market, through the strengthening of core competitiveness, Market Leadership was solidified [No. 1 in NCSI for 17 consecutive years, world's first commercialization of L2, etc.] and considering that long- term sustainability was strengthened by providing the basis for creating results in growth businesses such as strengthening the Solution, ICTV and Healthcare business foundations, the performance-based pay of KRW 553 million was paid.) - No remarks regarding other income and retirement income Dong-Seob Executive KRW 527 ORemuneration that is not included in the total remuneration amount: Retirement benefits Jee Director million O The total remuneration amount of KRW 527 million is the sum of earned income, other income and retirement income - Earned income: Consists of the pay of KRW 82 million (2015 salary.
 Determined according to the Position Grade that reflects the value of the work within the range of director remuneration limits.
 One-twelfth of the total amount of annual pay was paid equally each month and the KRW 82 million is the calculated working amount that reflects the tenure as director), incentive pay of KRW 441 million (the management incentive for the 2014 performance was paid at the start of 2015 and consists of the target incentive and profit sharing.
-The payment of the director's $performance-based compensation of 0\sim\!200\% of the annual salary is determined by a comprehensive evaluation of measurable indices such as$ $financial\ performances\ including\ revenue\ and\ operating\ profit\ and\ the\ non-measurable\ indices\ such\ as\ leadership,\ achievement\ of\ strategic$ goals, expertise, and contribution to the company's management performance.
-In 2014 as the Head of the Strategic Planning Division, he contributed to the results were achieved from the measurable indices perspective including an operating revenue of KRW 17.16 trillion in 2014 and operating profit of KRW 1.825 trillion [consolidated basis], and despite the overheated market, and considering the contributions made to lead the increase in corporate value by changing SKT's market perception into a positive one, the performance-based pay of KRW 441 million was paid.) $- Other income: KRW \ 4 \ million \ (about \ KRW \ 4 \ million \ was paid \ according \ to \ the \ company \ medical \ expenses \ and \ educational \ expenses$ support criteria) - No remarks regarding retirement income
+The payment of the director's performance-based compensation of 0~200% of the annual salary is determined by a comprehensive evaluation of measurable indices such as financial performances including revenue and operating profit and the non- measurable indices such as leadership, achievement of strategic goals, expertise, and contribution to the company's management performance.
+In 2014 as the Head of the Strategic Planning Division, he contributed to the results were achieved from the measurable indices perspective including an operating revenue of KRW 17.16 trillion in 2014 and operating profit of KRW 1.825 trillion [consolidated basis], and despite the overheated market, and considering the contributions made to lead the increase in corporate value by changing SKT's market perception into a positive one, the performance-based pay of KRW 441 million was paid.) - Other income: KRW 4 million (about KRW 4 million was paid according to the company medical expenses and educational expenses support criteria) - No remarks regarding retirement income